RVCC-IDMX/style-stage-ericbrown8787/README.md

 This page, or at least its stylesheet, is a submission to [Style Stage](https://stylestage.dev), maintained by Stephanie Eckles.

+I am a web development student in IDMX 268 at Raritan Valley Community College, and Style Stage is our final project this semester.
 My design: "Atomic Clockwork" is \[loosely\] inspired by code editor syntax highlighting and pre-markdown README files.

+### Some features that I included:

+- Fluid font sizes

+- Two variable fonts

+- Animated hover effects

+- SVG background patterns

+- Custom properties

+- Styled lists with custom markers

+- A multi-column grid layout at larger screen sizes

+- An ENORMOUS header

 ### Resources